 - Having successfully completed four consecutive years of secondary education or higher in which the language of instruction was English.

-- Having completed 12 semester-credit horus, with at least a C (2.00 or 70%) average, at a post-secondary institution at which English was the language of instruction.
+- Having completed 12 semester-credit hours, with at least a C (2.00 or 70%) average, at a post-secondary institution at which English was the language of instruction.

 - Having an overall band score of at least 5.0 on the International English Language Testing System (IELTS) examination.